 The Group constantly monitors the performance of activities entrusted to suppliers through regular audits and proactive interface management.
 This approach ensures that suppliers operate in accordance with company standards and applicable safety and environmental regulations.
-Any non-conformities are dealt with quickly, corrective and preventive actions reducing the risk of recurrence.
+Any non-conformities are dealt with quickly, and corrective and preventive actions are taken to reduce the risk of recurrence.